- Mark Schipper

 Greed Comes for College Football: Knight Commission Recommends FBS Leave the N.C.A.A.

-Sometime while you're looking out over the strip-mining operations that blight the otherwise handsome landscape of college football, picture yourself as J.J.
-Gittes, the salty private investigator from the movie Chinatown.
+Some time while you're looking out over the television strip-mining camps that blight the otherwise handsome landscape of college football, imagine yourself as J.J.
+Gittes, the private investigator from the movie Chinatown.

-In that story, near the end of a disturbing job that had quickly taken over his life, Gittes orchestrates an audience with the Final Authority, a behind-the-scenes money-man driven by an unfathomable greed for more.
-Gittes, taking full advantage of a rare opportunity, looks this predator in the eye and asks: “Why are you doing it?
+In that story, near the end of a disturbing case that had taken over his life, Gittes orchestrated an audience with the Final Authority, a behind-the-scenes money-man driven by an unfathomable greed for more.
+Gittes, taking advantage of his rare opportunity, looked the man in the eye and asked: “Why are you doing it?
 How much better can you eat, what can you buy that you can't already afford?"

-And that avatar of greed—now well represented by the money men who have spent decades buying up college football, and the presidents and athletic directors who have always taken their money—leers down at Gittes and responds: “The future, Mr. Gittes, the future.”
+And that avatar of greed—now well represented by the money men who've spent decades buying up college football, and the presidents and athletic directors who have always taken their money—leers down at Gittes and responds: “The future, Mr. Gittes, the future.”

 For college football it is that, and no more, and it is everything.
-This moment, with the money men closing in, is about the future.
+This moment, with the money men having backed the sport into a corner, is about the future.

 That Ship Sailed Long Ago